Mac Screen Recorder with Audio — Free, No Watermark

 - 1

 Desktop app (this page) — best for Apple Silicon Macs.
-Lives in your menu bar, records system audio plus mic, no browser tab required.
+Lives in your menu bar, records system audio plus mic natively (no extra drivers), no browser tab required.
 Pick this when you record often or need system audio.

 - 2